lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

 Since it was only three of us, and we designed separated tasks that included changing complete different files along the project, we didn't use branching because we didn't crash each other's work.
-However, in the case we were to change someone elses file, then we agreed to add a new branch to revise before merging.
+However, in the case we were to change someone else's files, then we agreed to add a new branch to revise before merging.
-Branches and pull requests can improve version control since they are designed to work independently of the main project branch and makes it easy to separate and clearly define different tasks for different contributors on the same script.
+Branches and pull requests can improve version control since they are designed to work independently of the main project branch (production branch) and makes it easy to separate and clearly define different tasks for different contributors on the same script (developer branches).
+It also helps when there are two possible solutions to the same problem / fix as the owner of the repository can revise and compare both, and choose the best one.

 ### Question 10